Skip to content

 The Crew Motorfest keeps getting better thanks to regular updates, with Season 5 recently adding the volcanic island of Maui to explore and the police-themed Chase Squad expansion.

-With its gorgeous graphics, frequent live service updates and an unmatched vehicle variety spanning cars, boats and planes, The Crew Motorfest sets the gold standard for open-world PS5 racers.
+With its gorgeous graphics, frequent live service updates and an unmatched vehicle variety spanning cars, boats and planes, The Crew Motorfest is a formidable rival to Forza Horizon 5.
+2026 is also set to be a seminal year for Ubisoft’s open-world racer, with the addition of a track editor, NASCAR racing and RC cars in Season 9.

 3. Wreckfest